Back Pain Causes – Which Emotions Amplify Yours?

 Middle Back Pain

 Emotionally speaking, pain in the middle back comes from feeling guilty about ‘stuff’ from the past.
 Perhaps you are afraid to explore your past?
 Maybe you are hiding what is back there?
 Do you feel stabbed in the back?
 Do you find yourself wanting to scream out, “Get off my back!”?

-In order to move freely into your future, you need to release the past anger and guilt and embrace your present and future with love in your heart.
+To move freely into your future, you need to release the past anger and guilt and embrace your present and future with love in your heart.

 Lower Back Pain

 With today’s financial hard times, are your finances in a mess?
 Do you worry about them excessively?
-The lack of money, fear of not having enough, or fear of material loss may be the cause of your lower back bothering you.
+The lack of money, fear of not having enough, or fear of material loss may be the cause of your lower back, bothering you.
 The amount of money you have has nothing to do with it.
-It’s the fear of lack of financial support, the fear of your own survival that amplifies the pain.
+It’s the fear of lack of financial support, the fear of your survival that amplifies the pain.

-Eliminating paralyzing guilt, clearing your past from anger and transforming your fear into personal power will help you gain control, well-being and find peace of mind you may long for in your life.
+Eliminating paralyzing guilt, clearing your past from anger and transforming your fear into personal power will help you gain control, well-being, and find peace of mind you may long for in your life.
 It can be done in very little time with Neuro-Linguistic Programming (NLP) techniques.